All The Pet Care | Expert Pet Care Article & Tips

 2. Dog Walking Services

-If you’re just looking for someone to walk your dog during the day while you’re away, dog walking services might be the right fit.
+If you’re only looking for someone to walk your dog during the day while you’re away, dog walking services may be the right fit.
 Many dog sitters also offer dog walking as a stand-alone service.
-This is a great option if your dog needs regular exercise but doesn’t need full-time care.
+This is a great option if your dog requires regular exercise but doesn’t need full-time care.

 Price Range: $15–$25 per walk (price may vary with length of walk)